DariaMS1/Attempt1/README.md

 # Bootcamp
-first time using GitHub and push/pulling
+First time using GitHub and push/pulling.
+This folder should have all my bootcamp work.